Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 This article summarizes the 5.1 passthrough support for many new TV models.

-This issue is only likely to affect audio from external devices, and the audio from streaming apps on the TV itself should pass surround sound OK.
+This issue will only likely affect audio from external devices, and the audio from streaming apps on the TV itself should pass surround sound OK.

 However, if you have an issue with surround sound from an app like Netflix or Disney+, always check your TV’s support for streaming audio via the optical output.